ampl/ampl.github.io/docs/source/solvers/highs/options.md

 alg:pdlpdgaptol (pdlpdgaptol, pdlp_d_gap_tol)
       Duality gap tolerance for PDLP solver (default 1e-4).

+alg:rays (rays)
+      Whether to return suffix .unbdd if the objective is unbounded or suffix .dunbdd if the constraints are infeasible:

+      0 - Neither
+      1 - Just .unbdd
+      2 - Just .dunbdd
+      3 - Both (default)

 alg:relax (relax)
       0*/1: Whether to relax integrality of variables.